 Click here to complete our 'Act Now!'
 Interactive Guide to help you report anti-social behaviour to the right agency in the right way.

 There are a number of different agencies involved in tackling anti-social behaviour.
-The main three are:
+The main three are the police, your local authority and housing associations.

 To see a list of other agencies that are involved, please see our Who’s who of agencies.